These are good times for DIY entrepreneurship.

 4. Consider long form content to attract prospects

 Search engines rank long-form content (>3,000 words), a big forecasted trend in content marketing, much higher than short-form.
 It generates more business leads and social shares for a greater period of time, because it’s likely that the article will attract backlinks and gain organic traffic from Google.
-Whatever length of content you decide to write, make it valuable, skimmable and easily digestible by breaking it into smaller paragraphs with subheadings for faster takeaways.
+Whatever length of content you decide to write, make it valuable, skimmable and easily digestible by adding great visuals and breaking it into smaller paragraphs with subheadings for faster takeaways.

 5. Repurpose and recycle content